MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-Your home page requests the browser to download 56 files, while your [PAGE Z] page requests 70 files.
+Your homepage requests the browser to download 56 files, while your [PAGE Z] page requests 70 files.
 All files should be reviewed and any that are not used by specific pages should not be downloaded.
-Figure 9.2.1 – Number of files requested by home page and their types.
+Figure 9.2.1 – Number of files requested by homepage and their types.

 | File Type        | Number of Files          |
 | ------------- | ------------- |
 | placeholder     | placeholder |

-Figure 9.2.2 – All requested files by the home page and their types.
+Figure 9.2.2 – All requested files by the homepage and their types.

 | Number        | URL          | File Type          |
 | ------------- | ------------- | ------------- |